rpii/nightwatch-ci-html-reporter/README.md

 # nightwatch-ci-html-reporter

-This pacage generates an HTML report of the Nightwatch.js test using the Nightwatch reporter options.
+This package generates an HTML report of the Nightwatch.js test using the Nightwatch reporter options.
 Initially I looked at the work of Denis Denisov https://bl.ocks.org/denji/204690bf21ef65ac7778 to create a html-reporter for nightwatch.
 It was missing good support for screenshots, but had other good features, such as use of handlebars.
 I looked at the  work by James Smith in nightwatch-html-reporter https://www.npmjs.com/package/nightwatch-html-reporter.
 I decided to use this as a basis for the project structure, and utilized the integration into nightwatch demonstrated there.
-This project is not a fork of either project but rather an integration of the handlebars technology into James reporter framework.
+This project is not a fork of either project but rather an integration of the handlebars technology into Jame's reporter framework.

 ## Installation